anandgajjar2004/SpringBootSpark/README.md

 # SpringBoot Spark

-Creating Entity Class, Repository Interface, Service Class, HTML Files and Controller for list of fields is still manual process in many industries.
+Creating Entity Classes, Repository Interfaces, Service Classes, HTML Files, and Controllers for a list of fields remains a manual process in many industries.

-This project will help you to create All in one shot. you just have to provide number of fields with name and type and it will generate everything you need.
+This project streamlines the process, allowing you to create everything in one go.
+Simply provide the number of fields, along with their names and types, and it will generate all the necessary components for you.

 ### Prerequisites

-First you need to create Spring boot application using below URL.
+First, create a Spring Boot application using the following URL:

 [https://start.spring.io/](https://start.spring.io/)

-and add the **Web, H2, Thymeleaf and JPA** dependency for quick start.
-(H2 is optional if you are using some other database)
+Add the **Web, H2, Thymeleaf and JPA** dependency for quick start.
+(H2 is optional if you are using another database.)

-also note it down the package name (Group) which you have provided while creating application.  (for example: **com.example**)
+Also, note the package name (Group) you provide while creating the application (for example: **com.example**)

 ### Generate required Classes, Interface and HTML files.

-you can clone this repository in local machine and start the server.
+Clone this repository to your local machine and start the server.

-URL will be.
+The URL will be:

 [http://localhost:9999/](http://localhost:9999/)

-Provide the **Application Name, Base package Name** which you have given while creating you spring boot application  (for example: **com.example**) as mentioned above.
+Provide the **Application Name, Base package Name** you used while creating your Spring Boot application (for example: **com.example**) as mentioned above.

 Give the list of **Fields** for your Entity Class with Type and click on Generate Project.